davewadestein/clone-me/README.md

 OK here is a change to the remote, as if someone else had committed it

 Here's a commit on the remote that we don't have locally.

+some other change on top of what we did